TharunRaj7/cellular_automata_simulator/README.md

 - The grid size will never exceed that of the scene size
 - For the segregation simulation, the percent that makes an agent satisfied will be hardcoded into the simulation.
 This way, the user cannot change the number nor update it.
+- The only shapes that the grid will be are triangles, hexagons, and squares.

 Interesting data files: